 Under the trade deal, which was signed with great fanfare at the White House the day after the WHO reassured the world that coronavirus was not spreading between humans, China promised to purchase an additional $200 billion of American goods, remove 50 measures that have long restricted US agricultural imports, and commit to the protection of intellectual property rights.
 While American manufacturing and agriculture have long been at a disadvantage in China due to anti-competitive restrictions and state subsidies, the true threat to the American economy is China’s endless theft of American intellectual property through cybercrime, espionage and unscrupulous business practices.
 So pervasive is this theft that General Keith Alexander, director of the National Security Agency, declared it constitutes the “greatest transfer of wealth in history.”

-Invoking force majeure would mean the battle for these hard-won concessions, the result of a trade war that cost the global economy one fifth of its GDP growth in 2019, was all for naught, enabling a mercantilist China can continue plundering the efforts of American businesses, creatives, researchers, and inventors unimpeded.
+Invoking force majeure would mean the battle for these hard-won concessions, the result of a trade war that cost the global economy one fifth of its GDP growth in 2019, was all for naught, enabling a mercantilist China to continue plundering the efforts of American businesses, creatives, researchers, and inventors unimpeded.
 Thus, it would seem that the WHO, whether implicitly or explicitly, was used by the Chinese to cover-up the extent of the coronavirus outbreak.

 The Chinese government, which does not hold elections, derives its legitimacy from its administrative efficacy, and an embarrassing incident like the coronavirus outbreak threatens the basis of its power.
 Another major component of Chinese Communist Party legitimacy is economic growth, and a combination of factors, particularly the compounding inefficiencies of a state-run economy and unfavorable distribution of damage from a devastating trade war with the US, have been threatening to bring a decades long period of economic growth to an end.
 The trade deal represented an attempt to ease immediate pressure from the Sino-American trade war, but the late addition of the force majeure clause seems to imply that concessions to the US—deeply unpopular in China—were only meant to be temporary.